FrailWords/website_hugo/content/posts/privacy_7_vpn_and_india.md

 ### How will this ultimately affect VPN providers in India ?

 India is a huge market for these providers.
-Just removing their servers from India only does one thing - every request has to go _outside_ of India another country.
+Just removing their servers from India only does one thing - every request has to go _outside_ to a VPN server in another country.

 This adds latency and probably cost as well to them but that's about it from what I can understand.